NickSkyyy/LCC-for-GC/README.md

 We express our gratitude for the open-source codes provided by [U2GNN](https://github.com/daiquocnguyen/Graph-Transformer), [GarphMAE](https://github.com/THUDM/GraphMAE), [KGC](https://github.com/ychen-stat-ml/GW-Graph-Coarsening) and [L19](https://github.com/loukasa/graph-coarsening/tree/v1.1).

 ## FAQ
-- Q1: TypeError: Cannot use scipy.linalg.eigh for sparse A with k >= N. Use scipy.linalg.eigh(A.toarray()) or reduce k.
+- Q1: TypeError: Cannot use scipy.linalg.eigh for sparse A with k >= N

 A1: Use `A.toarray()` to transform A from sparse metric to dense metric.